 Most of us are concerned about how our hair looks.
 Hair adds up as a bonus point to our personality.
 It makes us look beautiful.
 As we age your hair starts graying.
-Graying hair makes your appearance older.
-People complain of graying hair even at younger ages.
-This is probably due to the pollution and products that our hair has been affected by.
+Graying melanin hair impacts your appearance.
+People complain of graying of hair even amongst young people.
+This is probably due to pollution and products that we apply.

-Most of us choose to color our hair when our hair turns gray.
-It is well known to all of us that hair color constitutes harmful chemicals.
-These chemicals do not only deteriorate the quality of our hair, it eventually makes our hair brittle and weak which falls out.
+Many choose to color their melanin hair when they turn gray.
+It is well known that hair color constitutes harmful chemicals.
+These chemicals do not only deteriorate the quality of our melanin hair, they eventually make your hair brittle and weak thereby resulting in hair loss and hair thinning.
 It is wiser to opt for a natural alternative.
-One of the methods to restore our hair color is through melanin production.
+One of the methods to restore our hair color is by increasing melanin for hair.

 People with more melanin have darker skin and hair tones.
 The production of melanin depends on our genetics.
 You inherit the number of melanin your body produces.
 Melanin helps protect you from UV rays but is not enough.
 When your body is exposed to sunlight, it produces more melanin.
 People with lighter skin tone or having less melanin in their skin are more prone to skin cancer than people having more melanin.

 This article provides you with information regarding melanin for hair and its impact on hair.
 The best alternative to hair coloring is increasing melanin levels.
 This article will examine if melanin treatment for hair is possible and how to increase melanin in hair.
 As melanin is helpful in the protection of the hair from sunlight's harmful UV rays; people often devote their time in search of how to increase melanin in hair.

 There are various reasons for the loss of melanin in your hair.
 Age, genetics, lifestyle and a variety of vitamin deficiencies play a role in this.
 Let us look at each of these.